tarraschk/TinderAutoLike/README.md

 Licensed under the MIT license.

 This script has been made to do a little social experiment, trying to apply A/B testing to Tinder.
-Please do not abuse this script.
+Please do not abuse the Tinder community with this script.
 Try to meet girls in real life and preserve the dignity of human relationships.

 # Requirements
 A working Tinder account, connected to your Facebook account.